rkarmaka98/SuperSegmentaion/README.md

 `magicpoint_cityscape_export.yaml`, the loader outputs a batch of warped images along with `valid_mask`, `homographies` and `inv_homographies` for GPU-based homography adaptation export.
+Each sample now also contains a `scene_name` entry (the city identifier) so that the export script can organise predictions in subfolders like it does for KITTI.

 Predicted segmentation masks can also be exported by adding `--export-segmentation` to other export commands and evaluated using